rabiiinnn/nepal-literacy-analysis/README.md

 This project analyzes literacy patterns in Nepal using census data (population aged 5+).
 It explores literacy distribution across regions, provinces, and gender.

+***Note: The analysis is based on population aged 5 years and above, as literacy is defined for this age group in census data.***
 ---

 ## 🔍 Project Overview